Custom connector editor interface

 LOG.error(ERROR("<Key>", [Params]));

-The ERROR function receives two parameters: the key defined in the parameter and an array of strings where the parameters that you want to be resolved are sent.
-Thus, the above code goes as follows:
+The ERROR function receives two parameters: the key defined in the parameter, and an array of Strings representing the parameters to resolve.
+Example:

 var bizagiUtil = require("bz-util");